antimof/UxPlay/README.md

 what version UxPlay claims to be.

 # Changelog
+1.72.2 2025-07-07  Fix bug (typo) in DNS_SD advertisement introduced with -pw option.
+Update llhttp to v 9.3.0

 1.72.1 2025-06-06  minor update: fix regression in -reg option; add option -rc <rcfile> to specify initialization file; add "-nc no" to unset "-nc" option (for macOS users, where -nc is default); add user-installable